Due to the COVID-19 pandemic, we are not scheduling new Bridging Oregon cohorts at this time.

 When we think of “divides,” many of us think of a familiar story, one that we hear in conversations with neighbors, see on the Internet, and read in the news.
 It goes like this: we are a nation, a state, a community divided—politically, racially, ethnically, economically, geographically, and generationally.
 But the truth is more complicated.

-Bridging Oregon seeks to answer these questions by convening groups of individuals in multiple regions of the state to talk together about the fractures and connections we experience in our communities.
+At Oregon Humanities, we explore this complexity by convening groups regionally throughout the state to talk together about the fractures and connections we experience in our communities.

 Bridging Oregon was launched in 2018 by Oregon Humanities, with generous support from the Oregon Community Foundation, The National Endowment for the Humanities, and other partner organizations.
 The first two Bridging Oregon cohorts took place in Central Oregon and Southern Oregon in 2018.
-In 2019, Oregon Humanities will expand this initiative to communities in other regions of the state, first in the Columbia River Gorge and then in Eastern Oregon.
+In 2019, Oregon Humanities has expanded this initiative to communities in the Columbia River Gorge and the North Coast.

 If you have questions about this program please contact Jennifer Alkezweeny at email@example.com.